raasoft/coding-challenge/DeveloperGuide.md

     /docs

 And will execute unit testing.
-If everything run smoothly ood and no errors were reported, you are now ready to go and [launch the web app](#running-the-web-app).
+If everything run smoothly and no errors were reported, you are now ready to go and [launch the web app](#running-the-web-app).

 ## Running the web app